 The studio is also equipped with state of the art video and audio equipment, available to KNPS students for their college/conservatory audition taping.
 In addition to occasionally videotaping lessons (both individual and group) for self-feedback and effective teaching, I also record orientation videos for new students, as well as instructional videos for more seasoned students.

 I operate a lending library, fed largely by my own collection as well as donations from present and past students, as well as complete strangers.
 Students in financial need of a gently used method book, or those simply looking for an obscure piece, appreciate having access to free educational materials.

 Although it may seem superfluous, the type of bench a teacher uses makes a difference in the experience of the student.
 I find the traditional artist benches (with the knobs on the side) to be cumbersome and time-wasting.
 Older students with physical problems find the turning difficult, and it is also often hard for the younger students.
 The newer hydraulic benches, adjust easily and expeditiously.
 Superfluous?
 I don’t think so!
 Before the hydraulic benches, students spent, on the average, 90 seconds adjusting the bench.
 With 10 students every day, that amounts to upwards of 15 wasted teaching minutes daily.
-Details do matter.
+The devil is in the details.

 Students have access to three PCs equipped with the latest music learning software and games, as well as countless fun learning aides, such as flashcards, movies, and more.

-The studio is conveniently and centrally located near Riggins and Mahan, next to shopping and entertainment venues, as well as many medical offices.
+The studio is conveniently and centrally located near Riggins Rd. and Mahan Dr, next to shopping and entertainment venues, as well as many medical offices.